shtosti/taming-CATS/README.md

 - `plot_wikilarge_divergencies` - plot the divergencies of the wikilarge dataset, comparing stats between the original large dataset and the sampled subset
 - `explore_datasets.py` - explore dataset stats and plot them
 - `create_simpa_subset.py` - create a combined dataset from Simpa lexical and Simpa syntactic.
 No duplicates.
+- `create_splits.py` - create train/dev/test splits from the combined dataset.
+9:1:1.
+Remove bottom 3 and top 3 percentiles of the char_count distribution.

 ## Data